gravitational/teleport/README.md

 `teleport` to update its git submodule.

 You will need to have the `gh` utility installed on your system for the script to work.
-You can download it for free.
 For installation instructions, read the [GitHub CLI installation](https://github.com/cli/cli/releases/latest) documentation.

 ### Updating Documentation